 Prepare for Physicality

-Now the connection your son craves with you, or his peers may at times be rougher than you may like.
+Now the connection your son craves with you or his peers may at times be rougher than you may like.
 Boys are physical.
 Boys are innately rough.
 Boys often show love by getting physical.
 So your son may be sitting and cuddling on your lap one moment, then try and tackle you down to the floor the next.
 This is not to hurt you, although it might.
 It is just his innate desire to move and be free.
 And that often seems most fun when he’s moving with someone else.
 So prepare to, at times, become a wrestling partner.
 Or to see little boys who are wrestling one another around the house.
 They need that connection!
-So instead of continually trying to stop this from happening, find productive outlets for him to release it.
+Instead of continually trying to stop this from happening, find productive outlets for him to release it.
 (I am a huge fan of the trampoline!)

 Prepare for Different Kinds of Play

 Prepare to Need Durable House Items

 For instance, I avoid wearing white, nor do I buy them white clothing.
 Or if I do, I make sure it’s inexpensive.
 It’s just not worth the struggle.
 And I would never keep white linen cloth chairs at my kitchen table because I know I would be setting myself up to be frustrated with spills.
 (This may not only be a boy mom thing.)
 I also do not buy tables with glass or keep breakable items.
 Instead of having a glass vase, I have a metal one.
 Instead of having a cloth ottoman, I have a leather ottoman that is wipeable!
 I would rather enjoy my sons than worry they will destroy something in my house.
 However, I have a decorated house that I love—I just have intentional pieces!

 Prepare for Male Body Parts on Display